irgfw/irgfw-website/content/contact.md

 ---

-#### If you have any questions or just want to get in touch, feel free to reach out through any of the following channels:
+#### If you have any questions or want to get in touch, feel free to reach out through any of the following channels:

 <div style="text-align: center;">